Can prospective workers apply for a visa under the GSC DAMA independently?

 No. Overseas Workers must meet the eligibility requirements for permanent residency under the GSC DAMA.

-A permanent residence pathway for Overseas Workers may be available through the Employer Nomination Scheme (ENS) Subclass 186 visa program for all Approved Occupations in the GSC DAMA.
+A permanent residence pathway for Overseas Workers may be available through the Employer Nomination Scheme (ENS) Subclass 186 visa program or through the Permanent Residence (Skilled Regional) visa (Subclass 191) for all Approved Occupations in the GSC DAMA.

-A permanent residence pathway for Overseas Workers may be available through after
+A permanent residence pathway for Overseas Workers may be available through after:

 The GSC DAMA provides a pathway to permanent residence.
 Eligible employees will be able to apply for permanent residence through the Employer Nomination Scheme (ENS) subclass 186 visa